nruzic45/AMR/README.md

 * A basic data processing package developed in ROS.
 * ROS odometry based controller for the turtlebot robot.
 * Recursive and Iterative Split&Merge algorithm implementation based on LIDAR data.
 * Kalman filter based localization module.
-Uses extracted features from the Split&Merge algorithm and deploys a Kalman filter that corrects the features obtainted from the Odometry model.
+Uses measured features from the Split&Merge algorithm and deploys a Kalman filter that corrects the predicted features obtainted from the Odometry model.